learn-co-curriculum/ios-Swift-Assessment-ClassesInitializersOO/README.md

 # iOS Week 2 Swift Assessment
 A short assessment to test a student's comprehension of basic object orientation.
+The student may use a ViewController or a Playground file

 ## Instructions